Skip to content

 removeAllBy(f: (itemView: IV) => boolean): IV[];

-Similar to removeBy(), removes all ItemView objects for which the function f returns true.
+Works the same as removeBy(), but removes every ItemView for which f returns true.

 reset()